kelloggm/cs-490-website/about.md

 part of the goal of this class is to help you develop an intuition for what good software engineering looks like, and without coming to class you won’t get the full benefit of that intuition.

+### Remote Participation

+Generally this class does not support remote participation: teaching is much more effective, in my experience, when everyone is physically present.
+However, I understand that sometimes you are sick, traveling, or otherwise unable to come to class.
+I will arrange for remote participation in any particular lecture as long as you request it at least one hour in advance (if you're sick or in some other emergency) or 24 hours in advance (if you're traveling or otherwise planning to be unable to come to class).
+Notify the instructor via email if you need to participate in a particular class remotely.

 ## Course Project (both Individual and Group)